-- 1. By resolution 2/05, the Synod requested that the Standing Committee report its findings about stipends and allowances to the Synod each year. - 2.
-The advice to ministers and wardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2021-2022" (the Guidelines) was published in September this year and provides details of the recommended stipends, allowances and benefits for ministers, assistant ministers and lay ministers for 2022.
+- 1. By resolution 2/05, the Synod requested that the Standing Committee report its findings about stipends and allowances to the Synod each year. - It is expected that the advice to ministers and wardens entitled "Guidelines for the Remuneration of Parish Ministry Staff for 2022-2023" (the Guidelines) will be published in September this year and will provide details of the recommended stipends, allowances and benefits for ministers, assistant ministers and lay ministers for 2023.